VedantPimpley/ApexCase/README.md

 4. **Capitalize first letter of first word in each sentence**

-## Licence
+## License

-This project is licenced under the MIT Licence.
+This project is licensed under the MIT License.